 I wish I had a good excuse for making these Sweet Potato Quinoa Burgers, but to be completely honest…I just wanted them.
 Come on, doesn’t the title just say it all?
 These burgers just wanted to be made and I was the gal to get the job done.
 Someone had to, right?
 By the way, who says “gal” anymore?
 Sheesh!
+If you love a good veggie burger, then check out my recipe for Pesto Veggie Burgers with Sun-Dried Tomato Aioli.
+So good!
+Also, our Ultimate Veggie Burger, well, it’s kind of ultimate!

 You know, if I had a quarter for every time I came up with a new way to use sweet potatoes, I’d have a quarter.
 Or maybe two.
 Ok.
 I’d probably have a whole roll of quarters by now.
 There’s sweet potato tater tots, sweet potato dinner rolls.
 Who knows what else could be coming around the corner.
 Maybe sweet potato ice cream?

-Hmm…or maybe not.
+Hmm…or maybe not!

 Either way, it’s about time this lowly root vegetable (literally) had its day.
 I mean, the poor plant spends the majority of its life underground.
 Because, I just think it should be quite a celebration when it’s finally on the other side.